 Operator Training and Instruction

-(2) Subsection (1) does not apply to an operator who, under the direct supervision of a qualified person, is being trained and instructed to use motorized materials handling equipment or in matters referred to in that subsection.
+(2) Subsection (1) does not apply to an employer with respect to an operator who, under the direct supervision of a qualified person, is being instructed and trained in the use of motorized materials handling equipment or in the procedures referred to in that subsection.